-Google crawls iFrames.
+Google crawl iFrames.
 This much is acknowledged by Webmasters.
 Along with recognition enters the debate over why the search engine company crawls content?
-Are Google’s capabilities a support or detriment to webpages?
-Should Google’s crawl of iFrame content be controlled?
+Are Google’s capabilities a support or detriment to web pages?
+Should Google’s crawl of crawl iframe content be controlled?

-The fact that the search engine can crawl website content of iFrames indicates that Google has taken great strides to mitigate detriments caused by inline frames.
-Although Google’s ability to crawl iFrames is limited, Webmasters can also take advantage of this action by managing inbound links from search engine optimization (SEO) advertising blogs or other content.
+The fact that the search engines can crawl website content of iFrames indicates that Google has taken great strides to mitigate detriments caused by inline frames.
+Although Google’s ability to crawl iFrame is limited, Webmasters can also take advantage of this action by managing inbound links from SEO advertising blogs or other content.

 When inserting content to a web page from another source, a developer will design-in an iFrame to establish full visualization.
 Web designers can alter the content of an iFrame without scripting new code.
 By refreshing the webpage that surrounds it, an iFrame can be manipulated as an object.

-Much like images, iFrames are relatively easy to insert to a webpage.
-The great thing about an iFrame is that a scroll bar can be added independent of a parent HTML page scroll bar feature.
+Much like images, iFrames are relatively easy to insert to a web page.
+The great thing about an iFrame is that a scroll bars can be added independent of a parent HTML page scroll bar feature.
 Other interactive applications such as e-Commerce elements can also be programmed into an iFrame to customize a website’s user interface.

-If it is true that Google crawls backlinks to reach iFrame content, then the next question is it a matter of ratio rank order priority?
+If it is true that Google crawl backlinks to reach index iframe content, then the next question is it a matter of ratio rank order priority?
 One would assume that Google’s commitment to categorizing website domains along the lines of search niche, defined by keywords, has created vacuum for iFrame crawling of over-optimized sites.
-According to this logic, inbound links not promoting top-level domain results would not be crawled in the first place.
+According to this logic, inbound links not promoting top-level domain Google’s search results would not be crawled in the first place.

-Audit of a website and the surrounding document to an iFrame on a website is assurance that that search engine optimization is most likely functioning properly. iFrame placement also assists in controlling the perils of search engine crawling.
+Audit of a website and the surrounding document to an iFrame on a website is assurance that that search engine optimization is most likely functioning properly. iFrame placement also assists in controlling the perils of search engines crawling and limited crawl budgets.
 If establishing a designated link to an iFrame is not your style, move as much iFrame content to the main page so that the URL is consistent with the parent domain.

-Scroll bars should be designed into the iFrame content so that users can access it without struggling with browser configuration, operating system, and monitor issues that may arise at time of engagement.
+Scroll bars should be designed into the iFrame content so that users can access it without struggling with browser configuration, youtube videos,operating system, and monitor issues that may arise at time of engagement.
 Testing iFrame content with a browser will illustrate if vertical scroll bars are required.